-- Reflect on this past Sunday's message and other devotional reading. - Pray together and provide encouragement for other group members. - Practice reading and interpreting narrative accounts in the Bible.
+- Reflect on this week's texts and other devotional reading. - Pray together and provide encouragement for other group members. - Practice reading and interpreting narrative accounts in the Bible.

 DNA statement(s) tie-in:

 • We encounter the Father daily.
 God the Father speaks to us through the Bible, and we commune with him through prayer.